scipion-chem/docs/docs/tools/automatic-tests/index.rst

 For developers
 ------------------------------------------
-In order to avoid unnecessary errors for some situations, while developing the plugin's tests, a ``JSON`` will often be needed to define some data regarding the tests, in the format described below:
+In order to avoid unnecessary errors for some situations, while developing the plugin's tests, a ``JSON`` will often be needed to define some data regarding the tests.
+It is the JSON file referenced by the flag ``-testData``, and it's name should be, for standarization reasons, ``testData.json``.

+This JSON file should follow the format described below:

 .. code-block:: JSON